JasperFx/jasper/documentation/documentation/bootstrapping/index.md

 <[sample:Bootstrapping-Basic2]>

-This option might be enough to do some useful things with Jasper as a command executor at the least, but more likely you'll want to add other elements to your system like additional services to the <[linkto:documentation/ioc;title=underlying IoC container]>, <[linkto:documentation/messaging/channels;title=messaging channels]>, or <[linkto:documentation/bootstrapping/aspnetcore;title=ASP.Net Core middleware]>.
+This option might be enough to do some useful things with Jasper as a command executor at the least, but more likely you'll want to add other elements to your system like additional services to the <[linkto:documentation/ioc;title=underlying IoC container]>, <[linkto:documentation/messaging/configuration;title=the messaging configuration]>, or <[linkto:documentation/bootstrapping/aspnetcore;title=ASP.Net Core middleware]>.

 All configuration and set up of Jasper starts with the `JasperRegistry` class.
 Typically you would subclass `JasperRegistry`, but if you have only minimal configuration needs, you might bootstrap like this: